London Internet Exchange: LINX in the twenty-first century

 2008 – LINX expanded again opening three new PoPs, this time adding considerably to the geographical diversity by doing so in the City of London, North Acton and Slough.
 It also heralded new relationships with data centre operators, with the addition of Interxion and Equinix (to the pre-existing ones of Telehouse and Telecity).

 2011 – The LINX primary LAN was redesigned to a VPLS-based infrastructure with a new vendor, Juniper Networks.

-2012 – The ConneXions reseller programme launched.
-Also this year LINX became the first Internet exchange in the world to install a Juniper PTX5000 in a live network and the exchange opened its first site outside London in Manchester (IXManchester).
+2012 – The Connection reseller Programme launched.
+Also this year LINX became the first Internet exchange in the world to install a Juniper PTX5000 in a live network and the exchange opened its first site outside London in Manchester (IX Manchester).

-2013 – Two additional local exchanges, IXScotland in Edinburgh and LINX NoVA in North Virginia, USA, were launched.
+2013 – Two additional local exchanges, IX Scotland in Edinburgh and LINX NOVA in North Virginia, USA, were launched.
 They were the exchange's first sites outside England.

-2014 – Another local exchange, IXCardiff in Wales, was launched.
+2014 – Another local exchange, IX Cardiff in Wales, was launched.